How to Use Google Keyword Planner

 There are no keyword ideas in this report, as it’s meant to display only information for the specific keywords you entered.

 Google Keyword Planner is meant for advertisers, but it has a lot of SEO value.
-For starters, it’s 100% FREE!
-And it offers a good starting point to find keywords for your business.
+For starters, it’s 100% free (as long as you pause the ad it made you create!
+Plus, it offers a good starting point to find keywords for your business.

 How to Choose Keywords Using Google Keyword Planner